danielvanc/danielvanc.com/README.md

 # Hey, welcome!
 This is the open source repo of [danielvanc.com](https://www.danielvanc.com/).

 This is where I write notes, add continuous updates, create and host future projects and more.

 The site is powered by [GatsbyJS](https://www.gatsbyjs.org) and [Sanity](https://www.sanity.io).
 More details can be found in the [Colophon](https://www.danielvanc.com/colophon).

-## To set up a local copy
+## Set up a local copy
 1. Fork (top right) or Clone: `git clone https://github.com/danielvanc/danielvanc.com.git`
 2. Run `yarn` on root of project to install dependencies
 3. Rename `.dev.example` to `.env`